deer-marketing-lab/thesis-proposal/README.md

 ## Instructions for Students

+1. Clone the repository to your machine.
-1. Update the meta-information above
+2. Update the meta-information above.
+3. Create the R environment for this proposal from the R terminal: `renv::restore()`.
-2. Complete the your project proposal using `proposal.Rmd`
+4. Complete the your project proposal using `proposal.Rmd`
   * Use the template "as-is", do not modify headings, fonts, font-sizes etc.
   * The word limit is 500 words.
 This is an upper bound, you can do it in less and are encouraged to.
-3. Complete the `data/download_data.R` script to download the data that your final project will use.
+5. Complete the `data/download_data.R` script to download the data that your final project will use.
-4. Update the R environment with `renv::snapshot()` so we know which `R` packages are used as part of your assignment.
+6. Update the R environment with `renv::snapshot()` so we know which `R` packages are used as part of your assignment.

 ## Grading Information: